tronikos/gassist_text/README.md

 ## Limitations/Known issues

 If you see the issued commands in [My Google Activity](https://myactivity.google.com/myactivity) the library is working fine.
 If the commands don't have the expected outcome, don't open an issue in this repository.
-You should instead report the issue directly to Google [here](https://github.com/googlesamples/assistant-sdk-python/issues).
+You should instead report the issue directly to [Google](https://github.com/googlesamples/assistant-sdk-python/issues).
 Examples of known Google Assistant API issues:

 - Broadcast commands don't work unless speakers and device that runs this library are in the same network and IPv6 is disabled in the router
 - Most queries for media controls don't work